-For Maryland father Michael Shannon (search), it seems like an eternity since he has seen his two young sons, now 7 and 3, or gotten any word of how they're doing.
+It seems like an eternity since Maryland father Michael Shannon (search) has seen his two young sons, now 7 and 3, or gotten any word of how they're doing.

-But it was only last month when he learned for sure that Adam and Jason, kidnapped by their mother and Egyptian grandmother more than three years ago, are alive and living under tight security in Cairo.
+But it was only last month when Shannon finally learned for sure that Adam and Jason, kidnapped by their mother and Egyptian grandmother more than three years ago, are alive and living under tight security in Cairo.

 A Texas-based parental kidnapping advocacy group called Team Amber Alert (search) has gotten involved in the highly-publicized international parental abduction case involving Shannon’s sons, who were just 4 and 8 months when their mother and grandmother snatched them in August 2001.